 Youth Emergency Shelter

-Our shelter is the only emergency night shelter in the county for homeless and runaway minors on their own.
-Formerly known as Storefront, the shelter opened in 1986 as one of the first in the nation to address the escalating crisis of homeless, runaway and exploited youth.
+Our shelter is the only emergency night shelter in the county for homeless and runaway youth.
+Formerly known as Storefront, the shelter opened in 1986 as one of the first in the nation, to address the escalating crisis of homeless, runaway and exploited youth.

-The Youth Emergency Shelter also includes a drop-in day center.
-It’s a voluntary program designed to prevent the victimization and sexual exploitation of homeless and runaway youth.
+The Shelter also includes a drop-in day center.
+It’s a voluntary program to prevent the victimization and sexual exploitation of homeless and runaway youth.
 The program helps youth return to their families or find safe, alternative housing.

-The shelter offers safe housing, showers, laundry facilities and breakfast and dinner served family style by community volunteers.
+The shelter also has showers, laundry facilities and breakfast and dinner served family style by community volunteers.
 Evenings in the night shelter are structured and include at least one group activity, such as independent living skills education, art therapy and recreation.